-Cities and circular economy for food: Summary of findings
+Cities and circular economy for food: Executive summary

 By making great strides in productivity, the industrial food system has managed largely to meet the demands of a growing global population.
 However, this approach to food production, and the management of food by-products, is endangering biodiversity and human health.
 It has become clear that this food system is no longer fit for the 21st century and that a new model is required.